 Also read: horse riding in the Drakensberg

 You can contact me to book your horse riding adventure in Lesotho and I am more than happy to answer any questions you might have.
-I highly recommend booking your horse riding holiday during African summer, so between December and March.
+I highly recommend booking your horse riding holiday during African summer.
 You will be surrounded by thriving flora and fauna, and the temperatures are pleasant as you’re at quite an elevation.
 I have guided this ride for a few years and know all the ins and outs, and also that this is such an incredible experience for anyone who loves horses!
 In the future, we might even do a meet-up right here in Lesotho as well.
 Sign up for my newsletter below to be the first to find out about upcoming meet-ups around the world!

 Subscribe to our newsletter